Venetian language: History

 Even before the demise of the Republic, Venetian gradually ceased to be used for administrative purposes in favor of the Tuscan-derived Italian language that had been proposed and used as a vehicle for a common Italian culture, strongly supported by eminent Venetian humanists and poets, from Pietro Bembo (1470–1547), a crucial figure in the development of the Italian language itself, to Ugo Foscolo (1778–1827).

-Virtually all modern Venetian speakers are diglossic with Italian.
-The present situation raises questions about the language's survival.
-Despite recent steps to recognize it, Venetian remains far below the threshold of inter-generational transfer with younger generations preferring Italian in many situations.
-This extends to ongoing arrival of people who only speak or learn Italian.

 Venetian spread to other continents as a result of mass migration from the Veneto region between 1870 and 1905, and between 1945 and 1960.
 Venetian migrants created large Venetian-speaking communities in Argentina, Brazil (see Talian), and Mexico (see Chipilo Venetian dialect), where the language is still spoken today.

-In the 19th century large-scale immigration towards Trieste and Muggia extended the presence of the Venetian language eastward.
-Previously the dialect of Trieste had been a Ladin or Eastern Friulian dialect known as Tergestino.
+In the 19th century, large-scale immigration towards Trieste and Muggia extended the presence of the Venetian language eastward.
+Previously, the dialect of Trieste had been a Rhaeto-Romance dialect known as Tergestino.
 This dialect became extinct as a result of Venetian migration, which gave rise to the Triestino dialect of Venetian spoken there today.

 Internal migrations during the 20th century also saw many Venetian-speakers settle in other regions of Italy, especially in the Pontine Marshes of southern Lazio where they populated new towns such as Latina, Aprilia and Pomezia, forming there the so-called "Venetian-Pontine" community (comunità venetopontine).